Magical Girl Raising Project: Anime

-An anime television series adaptation animated by Lerche and directed by Hiroyuki Hashimoto aired in Japan between October 1, 2016 and December 17, 2016 and was simulcast by Crunchyroll.
+An anime television series adaptation animated by Lerche and directed by Hiroyuki Hashimoto aired in Japan between October 1, 2016, and December 17, 2016 and was simulcast by Crunchyroll.
 An English simuldub by Funimation was streamed weekly during the summer of 2018, starting on July 29, 2018.
 The anime was released across four Blu-ray & DVD volumes containing three episodes each.
 The opening theme is "Sakebe" (叫べ, Shout) by Manami Numakura, while the ending theme is "Dreamcatcher" by Nano.

 An anime adaptation of the Restart light novels was announced on January 29, 2023, with Hiroyuki Hashimoto reprising his role as director.
-It was later revealed to be a second television season animated by SynergySP that is set to premiere in 2026.
+It was later revealed to be a second television season animated by SynergySP that is set to premiere on October 5, 2026, on TV Tokyo.
 For the second season, the opening theme is "No tears here" by Minori Chihara, while the ending theme is "ReMind" by Daisy×Daisy.